Labor Day Party Ideas

 Labor Day is quickly approaching, and that means it’s almost time to kick back with family and friends at a Labor Day cookout or get-together!
-We want to help you throw the ultimate Labor Day party this year – without spending too much or taking away from your time to relax.
-Check out our Labor Day party tips below to plan your weekend.
+We want to help you throw the ultimate Labor Day party without spending too much or taking away from your relaxation time.
+Check out our Labor Day party ideas to plan your weekend.

 Send electronic invites

-Save money and time by going electronic and sending invitations via email.
-You’ll get fast RSVPs from your guests and will quickly know how many people to expect.
-Remember that some guests may bring a friend or two, so make sure to keep that in mind when purchasing food and drinks to ensure you have enough for everyone.
+Save money and time by sending electronic invitations via email.
+You’ll get fast RSVPs from your guests, and you will quickly know how many people to expect.
+Remember that some guests may bring a friend or two, so make sure to keep that in mind when purchasing drinks and food.

 Make it a potluck

 Mix things up and ask each guest to bring a different type of dish or drink: appetizer, dessert or specialty drink.
+You can even ask your friends to match your Labor Day décor and bring red, white and blue food!
 That way, you can focus on making the entrée while the guests cover the other parts of the meal.
 It’s a simple, inexpensive way to throw your Labor Day party!

 Fire up the grill one last time